osai-ai/dokai/README.md

 </p>
 </details>

-Versions for past releases can be found [here](https://github.com/osai-ai/dokai/releases).
+Versions for past releases can be found in [release descriptions](https://github.com/osai-ai/dokai/releases).